ddeepak95/perplexity-info-ranger/README.md

 - **Missing Dependencies**: Make sure all dependencies are listed in `requirements.txt`
 - **Telegram Errors**: Verify the bot has proper permissions in the channel
 - **Custom Query Not Running**: Check that the cron expression is valid and that the function was added to serverless.yml
+- **Formatting Issues**: If news isn't formatting correctly, check the `FORMATTING_MODEL` configuration and ensure your OpenAI API key is valid
+- **Message Size Errors**: If you receive errors about message size, the application will automatically split messages, but you may need to adjust your queries to return less content

 ## License